gwenf/learn-to-code-pathways/PROJECT_BASED_PATHWAYS.md

 1. Build an API
 1. Build a Backend
 1. Given a Front-end, Build out a back-end, include secure routes, authentication
+1. Pair up with a front-end dev to work together